Foundations of Permaculture Webinar Series

 Learn from Multiple Permaculturists and Farmers over 8 Days

-Some we will meet in Person - Some come in Live over the Internet - Some from the Webinar Series
+In Person - Over the Internet - In the Webinar Series

 Wondering about missing some hands-on activities at our Winter PDC compared to a summer course?